 Fortunately, there are plenty of strategies you can try to keep college costs in line.
-Here are six:
+Here are 6 to consider:

 - Stay in-state.
-In-state tuition for public colleges and universities is almost always less than out-of-state tuition (see chart).
-In addition, public schools are generally more affordable than private schools—but explore financial aid packages before making a decision.
+In-state tuition costs for public colleges and universities are almost always less than out-of-state university tuition.
+Explore financial aid packages before making a decision.
 Some private universities offer exceptional financial aid—including free tuition—to outstanding students with financial need.
-Your school guidance office can help.
+You can always pick up a Free Application for Federal Student Aid (FAFSA) from your school’s financial aid office.

 - Explore community colleges.
-You may be able to cut the cost of your college degree significantly by spending the first two years at an inexpensive community college and then transferring to a four-year institution to finish your degree.
-Be sure to confirm that credits will transfer to the college or university of your choice.
+You may be able to cut the average cost of your bachelor’s degree significantly by spending the first two academic years at an inexpensive community college and then transferring to a four-year college to finish your degree program.
+Be sure to confirm that credits earned in those two years will transfer to the college or university of your choice.

 - Leverage high school.
-If your high school offers Advanced Placement or International Baccalaureate programs, you may be able to obtain college credit for some classes or test out of some requirements.
-In addition, some states offer co-enrollment options, allowing you to take college classes for credit at no cost while in high school.
+If your high school offers Advanced Placement or International Baccalaureate programs, you may be able to obtain college credit for some classes.
+In addition, some states offer co-enrollment options, allowing you to take college classes for credit at no cost while a high school student.

 - Burn the midnight oil.
 Although it may mean curtailing your social life and giving up a part-time job, you could consider piling up on college credits during regular semesters and taking classes during winter and summer breaks.
-Just be sure your course load is manageable so you don’t jeopardize your grades.
-By finishing your degree in three years instead of four, you can save an entire year of fees, room and board.
+Just be sure your college coursework is manageable so you don’t jeopardize your grades.
+By finishing your degree in three years instead of four, you can save money—an entire year of fees and room and board.

 - Look for free money.
-Apply for all scholarships for which you’re eligible, even the ones that may be just enough to cover a semester’s books.
-Find out if your intended school offers free or reduced tuition in exchange for work on campus.
+Apply for all scholarships for which you are eligible, even the ones that may be just enough to cover a semester’s books.
+Find out if your intended school offers free or reduced college tuition in exchange for work on campus through a work-study program.
 If you think you’d like the job, apply for a resident assistant (RA) position; RAs often get free room and board in exchange for helping dorm life run smoothly.
-If you’re a servicemember, veteran or family member who may be eligible for veterans’ education benefits, check out the U.S. Department of Veterans Affairs.
+If you’re a servicemember, veteran or family member, check out the U.S. Department of Veterans Affairs for veteran education benefits eligibility.

 - Ditch dorm life.
-Choosing a school near home and commuting could save you thousands of dollars in room and board.
+Choosing a school near home and commuting could save you a lot of money, even thousands of dollars in room and board.
+Live off campus with family to save on your living expenses and lessen your financial burden.